NicodemusGurion/nicodemusgurion.github.io/islamic-dilemma.md

 ⸻

-Muslim responses (lost gospels, partial confirmation, original-only texts, etc.) are neutralized by the [Clear Quran filemma](#clear-quran) below.
+Muslim responses (lost gospels, partial confirmation, original-only texts, etc.) are neutralized by the [Clear Quran dilemma](#clear-quran) below.

 # The Christian Islamic dilemma (or trilemma) {#christian}